Colorado Poultry Workers Battle Bird Flu in Heat Wave as US Struggles to Contain Outbreak - California Healthline

-Five people who work at a poultry farm in northeastern Colorado have tested positive for the bird flu, the Colorado public health department reported July 14.
-(One of the cases awaits confirmation by the federal Centers for Disease Control and Prevention.)
-This brings the known number of U.S. bird flu cases this year to nine.
+Six people who work at a poultry farm in northeastern Colorado have tested positive for the bird flu, the Centers for Disease Control and Prevention reported July 19.
+This brings the known number of U.S. cases this year to 10.

 The workers were likely infected by chickens, which they had been tasked with killing in response to a bird flu outbreak at the farm.
 The endeavor occurred amid a heat wave, as outside temperatures soared to 104 degrees Fahrenheit.

-Note: [Update: This article was updated at 3 p.m.
-PT on July 19, 2024, to reflect news developments.]